 - Long service life: Hundreds of thousands of operating hours possible

-- Self-locking excluded: Not suitable for loads that can "back-drive"
+- No self-locking: Not suitable for loads that can back-drive without a brake

 A ball screw consists of: